plt109/csms_genie/README.md

 This modified GENIE neutrino cross-section spline package attempts to incorporate the CSMS DIS neutrino cross-sections into the native GENIE neutrino cross-section splines.

 ### Modifications to native GENIE cross-section splines
-This neutrino cross-section spline package is designed such that the user can just download the spline package, specify this spline package to be used using the '--cross-sections' flag while generating events in GENIE and GENIE will generate the neutrino events according to:
+This neutrino cross-section spline package is designed such that the user can just download the spline package, specify this spline package .xml file to be used using the '--cross-sections' flag while generating events in GENIE, and GENIE will generate the neutrino events according to:

-- Native GENIE neutrino cross-section below 70 GeV
+- Native GENIE neutrino cross-section for neutrino energies below 70 GeV
 - A mixture of native GENIE neutrino cross-section and CSMS cross-section in the transition region from 70-200 GeV
 - Pure CSMS cross-sections from 200-1000 GeV.
-CSMS cross-section above 1000 GeV is not included in this spline package, but can be included in if there is a demand for it.
+CSMS cross-section for neutrino energies above 1000 GeV is not included in this spline package, but can be included should there be a demand for it.

+The total charged current cross-section as a function of incoming neutrino energy for the various neutrino flavours on Hydrogen-1 and Oxygen-16 is show in the figure below:
 ![](https://github.com/plt109/csms_genie/blob/master/figures/xsec/nu_cc.png)
+Zooming in to the transition and CSMS region, the modified GENIE cross-section deviates from the CSMS cross-section values by <10% at the 70 GeV and dropping down to <2% in the pure CSMS region:
 ![](https://github.com/plt109/csms_genie/blob/master/figures/xsec/nu_cc_zoomed.png)

-The full collection of plots showing native GENIE cross-section overlaid with CSMS cross-section can be found in: https://github.com/plt109/csms_genie/tree/master/figures/xsec
+The full collection of plots showing native GENIE cross-sections overlaid with CSMS cross-sections can be found in: https://github.com/plt109/csms_genie/tree/master/figures/xsec

 ### Native GENIE neutrino cross-section region